apache/nuttx-apps/examples/README.txt

   Configuration options:

-  CONFIG_EXAMPLES_USBTERM_BUILTIN - Build the usbterm example as an NSH
+    CONFIG_EXAMPLES_USBTERM_BUILTIN - Build the usbterm example as an NSH built-in command.
-    built-in command.
 NOTE:  This is not fully functional as of this writing..
 It should work, but there is no mechanism in place yet to exit the USB terminal program and return to NSH.
-  CONFIG_EXAMPLES_USBTERM_DEVINIT - If defined, then the example will
-    call a user provided function as part of its initialization: int usbterm_devinit(void);
+    CONFIG_EXAMPLES_USBTERM_DEVINIT - If defined, then the example will call a user provided function as part of its initialization: int usbterm_devinit(void);
       And another user provided function at termination: void usbterm_devuninit(void);
-  CONFIG_EXAMPLES_USBTERM_BUFLEN - The size of the input and output
-    buffers used for receiving data.
+    CONFIG_EXAMPLES_USBTERM_BUFLEN - The size of the input and output buffers used for receiving data.
 Default 256 bytes.

   If CONFIG_USBDEV_TRACE is enabled (or CONFIG_DEBUG and CONFIG_DEBUG_USB, or
   CONFIG_USBDEV_TRACE), then the example code will also manage the USB trace output.
 The amount of trace output can be controlled using:

     CONFIG_EXAMPLES_USBTERM_TRACEINIT
       Show initialization events
     CONFIG_EXAMPLES_USBTERM_TRACECLASS
-    Show class driver events CONFIG_EXAMPLES_USBTERM_TRACETRANSFERS
+      Show class driver events
+    CONFIG_EXAMPLES_USBTERM_TRACETRANSFERS
-    Show data transfer events CONFIG_EXAMPLES_USBTERM_TRACECONTROLLER
+      Show data transfer events
+    CONFIG_EXAMPLES_USBTERM_TRACECONTROLLER
       Show controller events
     CONFIG_EXAMPLES_USBTERM_TRACEINTERRUPTS
       Show interrupt-related events.

   NOTE:  By default, USBterm uses readline to get data from stdin.
-So your appconfig file must have the following build path:
+So your defconfig file must have the following build path:

-    CONFIGURED_APPS += system/readline
+    CONFIG_SYSTEM_READLINE=y

   NOTE: If you use the USBterm task over a telnet NSH connection, then you should set the following configuration item: